mlabs-haskell/radix-simple-vote/README.md

 # Radix Simple Vote

-A Radix DApp for representing a simple voting process.
+A Radix DApp for representing a simple voting process, with a frontend and test suite.

 This repo contains: